se-tuebingen/effect-jit-artifact/ARTIFACT_OVERVIEW.md

 As far as possible, run this on a quiet machine.
 The reduced number of runs will already result in relatively large noise in the results.

+### Comparing the outputs
+The resulting outputs are shown as tables in the terminal.
+Using `./run report $implementations $benchmarks`, individual subsets can be shown.
+For the paper, the following are relevant combinations (format copy-pasteable into the above):

+- Benchmarks `suite:effect-handlers-bench,counter,multiple_handlers,startup,to_outermost_handler,unused_handlers` (Figure 5),
+  on implementations (mostly RQ 1)
+  - `eff-jit,eff-plain-ocaml,oldeff-plain-ocaml` for the comparison within Eff
+  - `effekt-jit,effekt-llvm,effekt-js,effekt-ml` for the comparison within Effekt
+  - `koka-vm,koka-c,koka-js` for the comparison wihtin Koka
+  - `eff-jit,effekt-jit,koka-vm` for the comparison between the JIT implementations (cmp.
+RQ 4)
+- `effekt-jit,js-v8,python-cpython,python-pypy,lua-lua,lua-luajit suite:are-we-fast-yet` for the baseline results not using effects (cmp.
+RQ 5)
+- `eff-jit,effekt-jit,ocaml5,js-v8,koka-vm,python-cpython,python-pypy countdown,fibonacci_recursive,generator,handler_sieve,iterator,multiple_handlers,parsing_dollars,product_early,resume_nontail,startup`
+  for the baseline comparison with effectful programs (cmp.
+RQ 5).

+For comparison, the results from the paper can be shown using `./run report --root results_x86 $implementations $benchmarks` (resp. using `results_m1` for the results generated on M1).
+Each table is printed twice, once with relative numbers (slowdown compared to the fastest shown) and once absolute (in seconds).

+The individual outputs will of course differ depending on specific hardware, and measurement noise will have distorted them slightly (especially when using `--quick` above).
+Thus, you should mostly check that the relative results are in a similar direction and order of magnitude.

 ### Saving time: Decrease the number of runs
 In `./runtool/config.py`, you can change the parameters passed to `hyperfine`, in particular, you want to change the following lines to use fewer runs (without `--quick`):